Bachelor of Speech Pathology

 Major areas of study

 The Bachelor of Speech Pathology enables students to develop an understanding of the theoretical and practical components of speech pathology, with a focus on both general and specialist knowledge and skills.
-The course shares components with existing SCU degrees such as the Bachelor of Occupational Therapy, and the Bachelor of Clinical Sciences.
+The course shares components with other SCU degrees such as the Bachelor of Occupational Therapy, Bachelor of Podiatry and the Bachelor of Clinical Sciences (Osteopathic Studies).

-Arts and science-based units are included in the course.
-Threaded through the course, are principals of evidence-based practice, cultural competency, multi-modal communication and holistic perspectives of functioning.
+Arts and science-based units are included in the course, for example phonetics and linguistics, audiology and neurology for speech pathology.
+Embedded throughout the course are principals of evidence-based practice, cultural competency, multi-modal communication and holistic perspectives of functioning.

-Assessment methods vary for each unit and may include multiple choice and essay style examinations, scenario-based case studies, tutorial workshop presentations, written assignments and practical skills testing.
+Assessment methods vary for each unit and may include multiple choice, short answer and essay style examinations, scenario-based case studies and reflective journals, presentations, written assignments, Vivas, object structured clinical examinations (OSCEs), practical skills testing and fieldwork performance evaluation.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.